Skip to main content

 • emotional

-• “The story is incredibly emotional and complex, it's grounded by epic characters you absolutely fall in love with.”
+• “The story is incredibly emotional and complex, grounded by epic characters you absolutely fall in love with.”

 • “The storyline was incredibly boring and failed to evoke any emotional response.”